bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 # Case Study: Links Service
 ]
 .right-panel[
-- Deployed the service to Kubernetes
+- Deployed the service to Kubernetes (4 replicas)
 - Manually verified that the service was operational
 ]